Efficiently Enumerating Minimal Triangulations: Enumerating Maximal Independent Sets on Succinct Graphs

-So we have established that before the algorithm terminates, the set $H_w=\{w\} \cup \{u \in H\mid \neg\Ae(x,w,u)\}$ will be generated and expanded to a maximal independent set $K \supseteq H_w$.
-Furthermore, $H_m \cup \{w\} \subseteq H_w \subseteq K$ (because $H_m \subseteq H'$ cannot contain any node that crosses $w$).
+So, we have established that before the algorithm terminates, the set $J_v$ is generated and expanded to a maximal independent set $K$ that contains $J_v$.
+Furthermore, $H_m \cup \set{v} \subseteq J_v$ (since $H_m \subseteq J$, and does not contain any neighbor of $v$), and therefore $H_m \cup \set{v}\subseteq K$.
 According to the algorithm, one of the following options must hold: (1) $K$ is inserted into $\Q$, (2) $K$ is already in $\Q$ (3) $K$ was in $\Q$ in the past and is now in $\MO$.
-Since the algorithm prints every maximal independent set that is inserted into $\Q$, the existence of $K$ contradicts the choice of $H$ and, hence, the existence of $H'$. \end{qproof}
+Since the algorithm prints every maximal independent set that is inserted into $\Q$, we get a contradiction to the maximality of $H_m$. \end{qproof}}